armory/documentation/_spinnaker_install_admin_guides/fiat-create-permissions.md

        EXECUTE:
        - "user role n>"
    ```

-    Here is an example `fiat-local.yml` configuration with in-line comments:
+    Here is an example configuration with in-line comments:

     ```yaml
+    apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}
+    kind: SpinnakerService
+    metadata:
+      name: spinnaker
+    spec:
+      spinnakerConfig:
+        profiles:
-    # fiat-local.yml
+          fiat: # Below section maps to fiat-local.yml if using Halyard
             # Enables Fiat to read from new sources.
             auth.permissions.provider.application: aggregate
             # Sets `prefix` as one of these new sources
             auth.permissions.source.application.prefix:
               enabled: true
               prefixes:
                 # Defines the prefix `apptest-x`.
               - prefix: "apptest-*"
                 permissions:
                   # Defines permission requirements for all applications that match the prefix `apptest-*` based on roles.
                   # role-one and role-two have READ permission
                   READ:
                   - "role-one"
                   - "role-two"
                   # role-one has write permission
                   WRITE:
                   - "role-one"
                   # role-one has execute permission
                   EXECUTE:
                   - "role-one"
     ```

     As a result, any application that matches the prefix `apptest-*` has restrictions on who can perform actions.
 For example, a user with the user role `role-two` only has `READ` permission.<br>

-4. To restrict application creation specifically, add `fiat.restrictApplicationCreation` to `fiat-local.yml` and set it to `true`.
+4. To restrict application creation specifically, add `fiat.restrictApplicationCreation` at the top of fiat config and set it to `true`.

     **Note: Currently, the prefix source is the only source that support the CREATE permission.**

     The following example builds upon the example from the previous steps.
 In-line comments describe additions:

     ```yaml
+    apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}
+    kind: SpinnakerService
+    metadata:
+      name: spinnaker
+    spec:
+      spinnakerConfig:
+        profiles:
-    # fiat-local.yml
+          fiat: # Below section maps to fiat-local.yml if using Halyard
             # Add CREATE as a permission
             fiat.restrictApplicationCreation: true
             auth.permissions.provider.application: aggregate
             auth.permissions.source.application.prefix:
               enabled: true
               prefixes:
               - prefix: "*"
                 permissions:
                   # Assign CREATE permission to role-one
                   CREATE:
                   - "role-one"
                   READ:
                   - "role-one"
                   - "role-two"
                   WRITE:
                   - "role-one"
                   EXECUTE:
                   - "role-one"
     ```

     The above example assigns CREATE permission to users with the `role-one` role.
 Users without the `role-one` role cannot create any applications in Spinnaker.

-5. Apply your configuration changes to Spinnaker by running the following command: `hal deploy apply`.
+5. Apply your configuration changes to Spinnaker by running the following command: `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if you are using Operator, or `hal deploy apply` if you are using Halyard.

 The following screenshot shows what happens when a user without sufficient permissions attempts to create an application in Deck, Spinnaker's UI:
 ![No CREATE Permission](/assets/images/authz_create_permission.png)